-Even so, Ecwid provides a customer with the most relevant search results and it does it quickly.
-It makes Ecwid different from a lot of other shopping carts.
+Ecwid provides a customer with the most relevant search results and it does it quickly.

-In most cases, search by a word or by a phrase is quite enough to find a desired product in the catalog - that's how people usually search something in the web.
-Ecwid search tool enables an user to define several search filters that can make search more specific or more wide though:
+In most cases, search by a word or by a phrase is enough to find a desired product in the catalog: that's how people usually search something in the web.
+Ecwid search tool allows make search more specific or more wide.

-In the storefront, Ecwid searches products by individual words in search phrase.
+In the storefront, Ecwid searches products by individual words in a search phrase.
 When you want to search for an exact phrase, you should enclose the entire phrase in quotation marks.
-This tells Ecwid to search for the precise terms in the prescribed order.
+This tells Ecwid to search for the precise term.

 Ecwid supports searches such as 'book*', where wildcard means 0 or more characters.
 The query 'book*' will find products containing terms such as book, bookstore, booklet, etc.